Subhra Chakraborty, PhD

 My research is focused on strategies to reduce the morbidity and mortality due to diarrhea.
 Accordingly, my research is focused in three areas, delineating the role of the environment and understanding the occurrence and transmission of diarrheal pathogens, develop new diagnostic tools for resource poor settings to better understand disease epidemiology and finding new strategies for improved enteric vaccines.
 Below are short descriptions of specific research projects.

 Immune Responses to enteric vaccines: I am working on to understand the systemic and mucosal immune responses to different candidate enteric vaccines, including ETEC and Shigella.
-The key objective of these work are to find biomarkers for protective immunity using immunoproteome microarray and ELISA, role of memory B cell and T cell in the protective efficacy of a vaccine.
+The key objectives of this work are to find biomarkers for protective immunity using immunoproteome microarray and ELISA, role of memory B cell and T cell in the protective efficacy of a vaccine.
 My studies also involves developing and evaluating new assays to better understand the immune responses.

 Evaluating candidate enteric vaccines in humans: I am involved in evaluation of safety, immunogenicity and efficacy of different candidate enteric vaccines (ACE527 ETEC Vaccine, Fimbrial Tip Adhesin (CfaE) + LTR192G ETEC vaccine, Bioconjugate vaccine against Shigella flexneri 2a, Assessing Rifaximin in preventing campylobacteriosis etc).
 With collaborators I have developed an experimental challenge model of ETEC in humans.
 This model facilitates initial evaluation of vaccines thus avoiding the huge expenses and limitations of the efficacy evaluation in the field.